SimpleDataLabsInc/prophecy-docs/docs/concepts/genaichatbot.md

 1. Run the streaming Pipeline using the big “play” button rather than the individual Gem play buttons
 1. Type a question into the Slack channel and check the Pipeline to see if the question is ingested and processed.
 Open the data previews!
 (Data previews are the little blue boxes between Gems of a running Pipeline.
 They are handy when checking how far the Pipeline has succeeded.)
 Error messages are visible in the data preview samples.

 And that’s it!
 Congratulations on running the Generative AI Chatbot with Prophecy on Spark!
+You can check out the end result on the [video here](https://www.loom.com/share/a89ee52de80e41abb9b5647c1da73e18?sid=6fcf0298-79e8-412b-8e48-f58c9d6d7f3b) and a longer version [here](https://www.youtube.com/watch?v=1exLfT-b-GM&t=1090s).
 You may notice a Chatbot Batch Pipeline available in the Project for those who wish to explore it.
 We won’t go into detail on Chatbot Batch because the steps are similar to those in the Chatbot Live (streaming) Pipeline.

 ## Summary